lewiskimaru/seamore/README.md

 In essence, Seamore represents a pioneering technological solution that is poised to revolutionize the field of ocean exploration and conservation.
 By leveraging the capabilities of advanced robotics and data analytics, Seamore is dedicated to safeguarding the health and resilience of our oceans, ensuring the preservation of marine biodiversity for future generations.
 Through collaborative efforts and a shared commitment to environmental stewardship, Seamore aims to foster a global movement toward sustainable ocean management and a more secure future for our planet's most vital ecosystem.

-More detail is available in our [website](https://www.seamore.earth/).
+More detail is available on our [website](https://www.seamore.earth/).

 ## Technology implementation